ADEPT-ML/Server/README.md

 git submodule update
 ```
 Before you start ADEPT, you must create a top-level `data` folder containing 1) the building-xls-files and 2) the
 temperature data.
-These files must be in the correct format, or you will have to change some of the import code at
+These files must be in the correct format, or you will have to change the import code in
 the `Data-Management` service.

 ```
 \-Server
-    |-Anomaly-Detection
+    ├── Anomaly-Detection
-    |-Backend
+    ├── Backend
-    |-data
+    ├── data
-        -building_data.xls
+    │   ├── building_data.xls
-        -metdata.csv
+    │   └── metadata.csv
-    |-Data-Management
+    ├── Data-Management
-    |-Explainability
+    ├── Explainability
-    |-Feature-Engineering
+    ├── Feature-Engineering
-    |-Frontend
+    ├── Frontend
-    |-Preprocessing
+    ├── Preprocessing
-    |-[...]
+    ├── [...]
 ```

 The complete system can be quickly bootstrapped with Docker: